Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 Stops are bucketed by state and each bucket is planned separately.
 That is deliberate — no driver should get stops in two states.

-> **Known bug:** each bucket receives the full driver list, so a manifest
+The fleet is divided across the buckets before planning, proportional to how much work each state holds, with the longest blocks going to the busiest state.

-> spanning PA and NJ produces roughly double the routes you asked for.
-Doesn't
+> This used to be a bug: every bucket got handed the full driver list, so a
-> show up on PA-only manifests.
-Fix is to divide the fleet across buckets before
+> two-state manifest produced roughly double the routes you asked for.
+It never
-> the loop.
+> showed up on single-state data, which is all that gets run day to day.

 ---